theaniketraj/pulse/Docs/components.md

 ## Overview

-Pulse Dashboard UI is built with React components organized by functionality.
+Pulse UI is built with React components organized by functionality.

 ## Component Tree